 Paper and Stamping with Copic Markers

+If you are a card-maker like me, you’re probably wondering what ink and paper to use with Copic Markers.
 You can’t just use any paper and an ink when you are stamping and coloring in the images with Copic Markers.
 I use Black Memento Ink or if I’m doing the no line technique I’ll use Desert Sand Memento Ink.
 Paper is also very important– you can’t just use any ole white card stock.
 It has to be a heavy card stock with a smooth service.
 My current choice of cardstock for Copics is the Copic Xpress it blending Card.
 I love it and for me it works really well with all of the layers of colors I like to add.
-I have also used Neenah Ultra White, which works great when I was a beginner and not using as much ink as I do now.

 Check out my Favorite Craft Companies!